 This chapter describes how to upgrade a VAXcluster environment.
-Before you upgrade a VAXcluster environment, you must read the overview of the upgrade procedure described in Chapter 4.
 Refer to the VMS VAXcluster Manual for more detailed information on VAXcluster environments.
-You also must complete the entire pre-upgrade procedure described in Chapter 5.

 There are two types of cluster upgrades: concurrent and rolling.
-The type of upgrade you use depends on whether or not you want to maintain the availability of the cluster:
+The type of upgrade you use depends on whether you want to maintain the availability of the cluster during the upgrade and whether you have more than one system disk:

 - Concurrent upgrade-During a concurrent upgrade, you must shut down the entire cluster and upgrade each system disk.
 No one can use the cluster until you upgrade each system disk, and reboot each VAX computer.
-To perform a concurrent upgrade, see Section 6.1. - Rolling upgrade-During a rolling upgrade, you can keep some of the VAX computers in the cluster running while you upgrade others.
+If all systems in the VAXcluster environment boot from one system disk, you must perform a concurrent upgrade.
+To perform a concurrent upgrade, see Section 6.1. - Rolling upgrade-During a rolling upgrade, you can keep some of the VAX computers in the cluster running while you upgrade others (assuming that you have more than one system disk).
 The cluster runs temporarily with different versions of the VMS operating system.
 To perform a rolling upgrade, see Section 6.2.